TASI 2012: Super-Tricks for Superspace

 Jesse wrote his first paper on SUSY in 2005 \cite{ArkaniHamed:2005px}.
 Since then, he has found it enormously helpful to have a bag of tricks on hand to simplify SUSY calculations and develop SUSY intuition.
 The specific tricks included in these lectures were motivated by some of his recent papers. \begin{itemize} \item \textit{Goldstini} \cite{Cheung:2010mc,Cheung:2011jq} --- Goldstini arise when SUSY is broken independently by more than one sector.
 Deriving the spectrum and couplings of goldstini is made simpler using \textbf{non-linear goldstino multiplets}. \item \textit{Flavor Mediation} \cite{Craig:2012yd,Craig:2012di} --- The (approximate) global flavor symmetries of the SM can be lifted to (spontaneously broken) gauged flavor symmetries.
 These flavor gauge groups can mediate SUSY breaking, and the resulting soft spectrum is most easily calculated using \textbf{background field methods}. \item \textit{Anomaly Mediation from AdS$_4$ SUSY} \cite{D'Eramo:2012qd} --- Anomaly-mediated SUSY breaking arises from uplifting AdS$_4$ SUSY to flat space broken SUSY.
 This physics is easiest to understand in the \textbf{conformal compensator formalism of SUGRA} (which is unfortunately a super-trick that was not covered in the original TASI 2012 lectures, but is explained fairly concisely in \Ref{Cheung:2011jp}).
 Various cross-checks are easiest to perform using \textbf{SUSY-covariant derivatives}. \end{itemize} Finally, the super-trick of \textbf{equations of motion in superspace} is a classic technique for constructing effective SUSY lagrangians.

-Daniele and Zach were participants in the TASI 2012 summer school, and graciously agreed to help Jesse write and edit these notes.
-At TASI, Daniele gave a presentation about his work on visible sector SUSY breaking \cite{Bertolini:2011tw}, and Zach gave a presentation about his work on AdS$_4$ SUSY and anomaly mediation \cite{D'Eramo:2012qd}.
+Daniele and Zoe were participants in the TASI 2012 summer school, and graciously agreed to help Jesse write and edit these notes.
+At TASI, Daniele gave a presentation about his work on visible sector SUSY breaking \cite{Bertolini:2011tw}, and Zoe gave a presentation about her work on AdS$_4$ SUSY and anomaly mediation \cite{D'Eramo:2012qd}.

 Without further ado, let us begin our study of superspace.